lbroudoux/openshift-msa-store/HOWTO-DEMO.md

 sh create-fabrique.sh
 ```

-This should start the installation process of Gogs as Source code repository, Jenkins as CI/CD orchestrator and Nexus as an artififact manager/proxy:
+This should start the installation process of Gogs as Source code repository, Jenkins as CI/CD orchestrator and Nexus as an artifact manager/proxy:

 ```
 ########################################################################